kristi11/ww-filament/README.md

 ## About The Project

-##### [WittyWorkflow](https:://wittyworkflow.com) is a dynamic web application poised to evolve into a robust platform designed to streamline business management.
-The application incorporates a range of features to empower users in efficiently managing their businesses.
+##### [WittyWorkflow](https:://wittyworkflow.com) is a TALL stack small business management tool.
+It includes an E-commerce shop, appointment management, role based access and much more.
 Below is an overview of the key functionalities of the app:

 ## Key Features: